dpaulat/supercell-wx-docs/user-guide/radar-toolbox.rst

 With Archive View, you have the ability to access historical radar data.

-.. note::  Older Level 2 formats, circa 2008, are not currently supported.
+.. note::  Older Level 2 formats, circa 2008 and prior, are not currently supported.

 Animation Controls
 ^^^^^^^^^^^^^^^^^^